-When an application concat xs ys is found, the result will be of type [k']t, where k' is a fresh unknown size variable that is considered distinct from every other size in the program.
-It is often necessary to perform a size coercion (see Size coercion) to convert an unknown size to a known size.
+When an application filter p xs is found, the result will be of type [k]t, where k is a fresh unknown size that is considered distinct from every other size in the program.
+It is sometimes necessary to perform a size coercion (see Size coercion) to convert an unknown size to a known size.